Aosana/Brii/README.md

 # List Contents

 Brii contains nearly 1,000 mods that have been patched and tested extensively with one another.
-For a full list of the mods found in Brii, check out the Load Order Library here: [https://loadorderlibrary.com/lists/brii]([url](https://loadorderlibrary.com/lists/brii)https://loadorderlibrary.com/lists/brii)
+For a full list of the mods found in Brii, check out the Load Order Library [here]([url](https://loadorderlibrary.com/lists/brii)https://loadorderlibrary.com/lists/brii)!